-The company's financial statements are presented in £'000.
+The company's functional currency is £ Sterling and financial statements are presented in £'000.

 Transactions and balances

 Foreign currency transactions are translated into the functional currency using the spot exchange rates at the dates of the transactions.

 At each period end foreign currency monetary items are translated using the closing rate.
 Non-monetary items measured at historical cost are translated using the exchange rate at the date of the transaction and non-monetary items measured at fair value are measured using the exchange rate when fair value was determined.